realmajortom/whisperas/README.md

 - Google Cloud Platform

 ## Upcoming Features & Fixes
-- As of now, there is no way for users to delete their accounts on their own...hasn't relly been a priority.
-If it is requested I'll gladly put something together tough!
+- As of now, there is no way for users to delete their accounts on their own...hasn't really been a priority.
+If it is requested I'll gladly put something together!

 ## Credits
-- The stylized checkboxed and trashcan icon are from ANTD:  https://ant.design/
+- The stylized checkboxes and trashcan icon are from ANTD:  https://ant.design/
-- The other icons are sourced from the Material Design Project:  https://material.io/
+- The other in-app icons are sourced from the Material Design Project:  https://material.io/
 - The card box-shadow css is from this great gist (Sergej Lotz is a saint for putting this together):  https://gist.github.com/serglo/f9f0be9a66fd6755a0bda85f9c64e85f
 - Create React App:  https://create-react-app.dev/
 - The app icon is licensed from Adobe Stock